Club Profile

 Stadium

 Plymouth Argyle play their home games at Home Park, which dates back to the 1930s.
 It was destroyed in the German bombing of Plymouth during WWII and was rebuilt following the war.
-It was updated in the early 2000s as part of an extensive renovation project.
-There have been a number of renovation projects tossed around over the years, but due to…
+It was updated in the early 2000s, and there have been a number of other renovation projects tossed around over the years, but due to financial constraints, as well as a number of other issues, there have not been significant changes to the stadium since then.

 Going to a Game at Plymouth Argyle